Dynamics of Unitary Operators: Introduction

 This paper is concerned with the dynamics of unitary operators acting on Hilbert spaces.
 Specifically, we fix a (separable) Hilbert space $\Hi$, an orthonormal basis $(\varphi_n)_{n \in A}$ for $\Hi$, a unitary operator $U : \Hi \to \Hi$, and a unit vector $\psi \in \Hi$ and consider the discrete-time evolution $\psi(k) = U^k \psi$.
 The orthonormal basis $(\varphi_n)_{n \in A}$ will be indexed by a suitable countable set $A$ - in general we may always take $A = \Z_+$, but other countable sets may be more natural in certain settings.
 For example, in the case $\Hi = \ell^2(\Z^d)$, it is natural to use the orthonormal basis $(\delta_n)_{n \in \Z^d}$.
 Our goal is to give as complete a dynamical picture as possible for the spreading of $U^k \psi$ with respect to the basis $(\varphi_n)_{n \in A}$ in terms of spectral characteristics of $U$.
 By the spectral theorem, there is a Borel probability measure $\mu_{\psi}^U $ on the circle $\partial \D = \{ z \in \C : |z| = 1 \}$ such that

 for any bounded, Borel measurable function $f$ on $\partial \D$.
 Typically, we will suppress the dependence of $\mu_{\psi}^U$ on $U$ and simply write $\mu_\psi$.

 There is an extensive literature devoted to the ``self-adjoint case,'' that is, the time-evolution associated with the Schr\"odinger equation.
 Given a self-adjoint operator $H$ in $\Hi$ and a unit vector $\psi \in \Hi$, one studies the spreading of $e^{-itH} \psi$ relative to a given orthonormal basis.
 We refer the reader to \cite{DT, G1, G2, GSB, L} and the references therein.
-To the best of our knowledge, there is no similar treatment of the unitary case, despite the obvious analogies.
+Despite the obvious analogies, much less is known about the unitary case -- see \cite{BGVW, GVWW, OS}, for example.
 One may be tempted to reduce questions about the unitary case to known results in the self-adjoint case.
 In our opinion this has at least two drawbacks.
 The self-adjoint case leads naturally to Ces\`aro averages in the continuous time-parameter and hence such results have no meaning in the unitary setting, where the time-parameter is discrete.
 Moreover, a problem in the unitary case is often given by an explicit unitary operator and one wants to take advantage of the (usually) simple structure of the operator, which may not be present in any associated self-adjoint operator.
 Specifically, we will discuss the class of CMV matrices later in the paper and there is an extensive set of tools one can use to analyze such an operator and verify the input to the general dynamical results in the unitary case.
 It will be obvious that it is extremely desirable to stay within the class of CMV matrices when proving delicate spectral properties such as $\alpha$-continuity, which are often difficult to establish for a given operator.

 As a consequence, we prefer to work out the analogies between the self-adjoint case and the unitary case.
 That is, we will establish general results in the unitary case that mirror known results in the self-adjoint case.
 The advantage of this approach is that we obtain results that can readily be applied to a given setting in which a time-evolution is given by the iteration of a unitary operator.